Pierre-René Rogue

-Pierre-René Rogue (11 June 1758 – 3 March 1796) was a French Roman Catholic priest and a professed member of the Congregation of the Mission – also known as the "Vincentians".
-Rogue exercised his pastoral duties in his hometown of Vannes and was known for his short stature and devotion to the faith.
-He was killed after he refused to take the oath of allegiance to the new French government.
+Pierre-René Rogue, CM (11 June 1758 – 3 March 1796) was a French Catholic priest in the Congregation of the Mission who served in Vannes and was known for his devotion to the faith.
+He was killed after he refused to take the oath of allegiance to the revolutionary French government.
 The townsfolk of Vannes nicknamed him "the wee priest" due to his short stature.

-His death at the guillotine as being in hatred of the faith allowed for Pope Pius XI to preside over the late priest's beatification in 1934 in Saint Peter's Basilica.
+He was beatified in 1934.

 Life

-Pierre-René Rogue was born on 11 June 1758 as the sole child to Claudio Rogue (d. c.
-1758) and Francisca Loisea (d.
-1812).
+Pierre-René Rogue on 11 June 1758 as the sole child to Claudio Rogue (d. c.
+1758)his sea (d.
+18i2).
 His mother nicknamed him as "Renotte".
 He was born at the same time his father was absent on a business trip and died before he could return home.
 Rogue was baptized on 12 June and suffered from six bouts of pneumonia before the age of twelve.

 After he completed his studies at the age of seventeen in Saint-Yves college in 1775 he moved to Bourges with maternal relatives and then returned home before he decided to commence his studies for the priesthood.
 He commenced his studies in 1776.
 The Congregation of the Mission staffed it and oversaw the education of the prospective priests.
 He received tonsure and the minor orders in 1779 while receiving the subdiaconate in 1780 and the diaconate in 1781.
 Rogue received his ordination on 21 September 1782 from the Bishop of Vannes Sébastien-Michel Amelot.
 He celebrated his first Mass the following 22 September.
 Rogue entered the Vincentians and after he spent time at the Paris mother-house was professed as a member on 25 October 1786.
 He became a professor of theological studies in 1787.

 The French Revolution saw the overthrow of King Louis XVI and the Kingdom of France after its outbreak in 1789.
 The oath of allegiance that the new government proposed caused consternation for the Catholic Church for it required priests to pledge themselves to the government rather than to the church itself.
 Rogue was one of the priests who rallied in 1791 to the call of Pope Pius VI to refuse the oath despite Bishop Amelot fleeing to Switzerland.
 Monsignor Le Masne – Amelot's successor – was appointed on 27 March 1791 but dispersed seminaries in the area and fled to Spain despite high hopes he would promote the call of the pope.
 The parish he exercised his duties in was abolished on 30 April 1791.